salahatwa/Intelligent-validator/README.md

   | AcceptedValues | Validate if field value in your values list |
   | Regex | Custom regular verification or choose from Predefind regular Email-Phone-IP-English|
   | Date | Date format verification |

+## Third, usage introduction
+You can custom annotation and custom your own  implementation .

 ### 1. Single parameter verification
 ```